-A Site Improvement Bond is a type of an “on-site” surety bond that renovation developers will purchase to cover the work they are doing to complete improvement projects on existing public property structures in compliance to applicable building codes.
+A Site Improvement Bond is a type of “on-site” surety bond that renovation developers will purchase to cover the work they are doing to complete improvement projects on existing public property structures in compliance with applicable building codes.

 The owner can then use that money to hire someone else to complete the project without having to take any more money out of pocket.

 Is a Site Improvement Bond the same as a Subdivision Bond?

 A site improvement bond is purchased only for projects done on preexisting structures, such as a home or commercial building that is being renovated.
 A subdivision bond is for projects where new structures are being built.
 The site improvement bond is also known as a subdivision improvement bond.

 To obtain approval for performing site improvements, the local government requires a Site Improvement Surety Bond to guarantee completion of a site improvement project.

 The developer (Principal) must design improvements in compliance with state standards and specifications, and these will not be approved unless authorized by a local engineer.
 Some jurisdictions allow modifications from necessary improvements when the requirements will lead to excessive difficulties to the developer, and the change will not threaten public interests.

 The project developer will purchase the bond from an underwriting company, or Surety, who is guaranteeing the work the developer is set to do.
 This bond will protect the Obligee (Project Owner or Government Agency) from any damages that occur as a result of the developer not completing the work as agreed or if there is any fraud or illegal activity involving the developer on the project.
 If any of these things occur, the Obligee can then file a claim against the bond.